 Children are to use their understanding of partitioning to help them with the long multiplication method.
-They partition the number they are multiplying by into tens and ones and then multiply by each, adding the answers together at the end.
+They choose to partition the number that makes the most sense to partition; often the number they are multiplying by, adding the answers together at the end.
 This will lead into the children understanding the second row of the long multiplication method needing to be ten times bigger due to multiplying by a tens number.